oneconvergence/dkube-examples/chest-xray/README-monitor-nb.md

 - Create the necessary DKube resources
 - Train and deploy the model
 - Create a monitor
-  - For seperate serving and monitoring clusters
+  - For separate serving and monitoring clusters
     - Add a serving cluster link on the monitoring cluster
     - Import the deployment onto the monitoring cluster
 - Generate data for analysis by the monitor